parisepigenetics/Methylator-Documentation/docs/installation.md

-# Installation
+# Setup

-In order to install Methylator, you  have to clone the Methylator GitHub repository to your cluster project.
+Biologists and bioinformaticians often struggle with software installation.
+To avoid this issue, we have containerized all the software environments in an Apptainer/Singularity image.
+This image, along with all the required scripts, can be cloned from our Methylator GitHub repository, available [here](https://github.com/parisepigenetics/WGBSflow).
 If you're using the Jupyter Hub on IFB, you can open a **Terminal** by clicking on the corresponding icon.

 ![jupyterHub](img/JupyterHub.png)